Chris35Wills/Chris35Wills.github.io/index.md

 I'm a glaciologist working on (or rather underneath) the Greenland ice sheet.

 I've a keen interest in geospatial problem solving and environmental spatio-temporal relationships - most of my work and development is carried out using [Python](https://www.python.org/).
-Check out the [posts](../blog) section for information on current geo-related solutions as well as tips and tricks relating to on-going code development.
+Check out my [blog](../blog) for information on current geo-related solutions as well as tips and tricks relating to on-going code development.

 ## Past projects